mustcode/superfly/README.md

 - The **main housing** holds the drive gear assembly and one of the MR85 bearings.
 - The **back housing** holds the other MR85 bearing and keep the drive gear assembly in the main housing.
 - The **tensioner** holds the idler gear pressed to the drive gear with the tension from the spring and thumbscrew.
-- The **tensioner_high-tension** is an alternate version of the tensioner that can provide stronger tension.
-The difference is that the regular tensioner has a hard-stop just before the gear pushes the filament in too deep to prevent over-tightening, while the high-tension version removes the stop and allow the thumbscrew to pull on the tensioner with more force.
-Please be aware that over-tightening the thumbscrew can damage the filament and/or your printed parts.
 - The **motor spacer**, see details below:

 ### The Motor Spacer